 Out/Spoken: Queer, Questioning, Bold and Proud True Stories Through an LGBT LensShare +

-SpeakeasyDC present's stories from LGBT perspective that will challenge, provoke, inspire and ignite.
-From finding love in the time of grindr, to learning the truth about that crazy ‘bachelor’ uncle, or (dis)functional family fun.
-Out/Spoken is night of stories that celebrate the diverse perspectives of the community and embrace the challenges and triumphs of being queer, questioning, bold and proud.
+From finding love in the time of Grindr, to praying the gay away, to learning the truth about your lesbian grandmother, Out/Spoken is night of true tales celebrating the diverse perspectives of the LGBTQ community and embracing the challenges and triumphs of being queer, questioning, and proud.
+Featuring James Ayers, Alex Brewer, Cristina Calvillo-Rivera, Gina Chirillo, Morgan Givens, Robin Katcherv, Alan Mishler, and Amanda Sapir.

 When James Ayers left Columbus, Ohio, in 1992 for his dream job at Proctor & Gamble, he was on a path.
 It just didn’t lead where he expected.
 When his politics began to clash with corporate America, he gave up selling fat-free Pringles and Cover Girl makeup to Midwestern girls and chose another path---backpacking through Southeast Asia.
 Eventually, he landed in the Peace Corps in Bulgaria, ready to save the world.
 Two years later, he joined an international NGO and spent the next decade working in global public health in countries all around the world.
 In 2012, the NGO brought James to Washington, DC, where he has been following the path that led him here tonight.